nhanchaukp/flarum-login2see/README.md

 ### How to

-When creating/editing a post, you can simply use the [login] BBCode to make it hidden to other users until they've replied.
+When creating/editing a post, you can simply use the [login] BBCode to make it hidden to other users until they've logined.
 ```
 [login]Here goes the content[/login]
 ```